 Actors use speech and body language to portray characters and situations.
 This is usually based on a script created by an author, but may sometimes involve improvisation.
 Acting work varies widely, as it may involve performing in a wide range of settings.
 Some actors combine their acting skills with singing and dancing, especially within musical theatre.

-As well as acting, actors spend a lot of time studying their roles, learning lines and rehearsing.
-They also need to prepare for and attend auditions for a variety of different medium including live theatre, television plays and series, films, radio and advertisements.
+Actors also spend a lot of time studying their roles, learning lines and rehearsing.
+In order to secure roles, they need to prepare for and attend auditions.
+These include roles in live theatre, television plays and series, films, radio and advertisements.
 Actors usually work as part of a team, under the instruction and support of a director.

 To be an actor you should: